xdmushui/partner-center-sdk/develop/get-a-customer-s-qualification-synchronous.md

 - Partner Center

-How to get a customer's qualification.
+Learn how to get a customer's qualification synchronously via Partner Center APIs.
+To learn how to do this asynchronously, see [Get a customer's qualification via asynchronous validation](get-a-customer-s-qualification-asynchronous.md).

 ## Prerequisites